nodatime/nodatime/www/userguide/1.1.0/arithmetic.md

+---
+layout: userguide
-Date and Time Arithmetic in Noda Time
+title: Date and time arithmetic
+category: advanced
+weight: 70
+---

 There are two types of arithmetic in Noda Time: arithmetic on the time line (in some sense "absolute" arithmetic), and calendrical arithmetic.